Howe Correspondence of Unipotent Characters for a Finite Symplectic/Even-orthogonal Dual Pair

-\begin{rem} Note that in the original theorem~5.6 in \cite{lg-symplectic} the cardinality $q$ of the base field is assume to be large, however, according the comment by the end of \cite{lg-orthogonal} the restriction is removed by a result of Asai. \end{rem}
+\begin{remark} Note that in the original theorem~5.6 in \cite{lg-symplectic} the cardinality $q$ of the base field is assume to be large, however, according the comment by the end of \cite{lg-orthogonal} the restriction is removed by a result of Asai. \end{remark}

 If $\Psi=\Phi$, then $(-1)^{|(\Phi\smallsetminus\Psi)\cap\Psi'^*|}=1$ for any $\Psi'\leq\Phi$, and the identity in Proposition~\ref{0601} becomes